 I always emailed the guests a head of time to ask if they had any food restrictions or allergies.
 The guests were given the choice of having breakfast on the covered porch or in their room.
 I didn’t hold back on anything for breakfast…always fresh fruit, yogurt, pastry, bread, homemade omelets or other hot dishes like oatmeal; all severed on china.
 I also served a vegan menu.
 Fresh juice, coffee or tea.
 Steamed milk.
 Fresh flowers.
 I offered tea (hot or cold) or coffee service any time; this was always served with a biscotti or homemade dessert).

 There was a library shelf of used books that guests had left for other guests to enjoy.
 People really enjoyed this.
 I actually got this idea from a hotel I visited in Spain.
 I actually left four books and took four.
 We had a young lady stay on a regular basis just to detox and read all weekend long!
 She had all her meals and tea service on the porch.
 My husband strategically placed hummingbird feeders, a bird bath, and other bird feeders around the porch area.
 Guests loved our season of birds.

 I encouraged each guest to leave a survey and review after their stay.
 This taught me what I could do better.
 It was always a treat to read the reviews.

 I enjoyed hosting people from around the world.
 I made some forever friends that are like family to me.
 I miss meeting the guests and making their stays special.
 I sent each guest off with a bag of my family heirloom, Ginger Cookies as a thank you.

-Due to health issues I had to close The Haven Suite.
+Due to the Covid Virus and my health issues I had to close The Haven Suite.
 Sadly, I couldn’t keep up with my duties.